 It is envisaged that a similar mixed use development would be suitable for the site, subject to planning consent.
 A summary of the current planning policies and planning history for the site is available on request.

 There is currently a licence agreement in place for use of the site as a car park.

 The property is available for sale on a freehold basis, with a guide price of £1.5 million.

 Northumberland County Council, County Hall, Morpeth, Northumberland, NE61 2EF

-Viewing is strictly by appointment with YoungsRPS, sole agents:
+Strictly by appointment with sole agents, YoungsRPS.

 To book a viewing or make an enquiry, please complete this form.